koordinates/python-client/docs/source/user/contributing.rst

 Release Process
 ---------------

-This process describes the steps to execute in order to release a new version.
-In this example, ``0.0.0``
+This guide describes the process to release a new version of the library.
+In this example, ``v0.0.0``.
+The library follows the `Semantic Versioning guidelines <http://semver.org/>`_, so select major, minor, and patch version numbers appropriately.

 Preparations
 ~~~~~~~~~~~~